7 Household Items That Should Never Be Flushed Down the Toilet

 Are flushable wipes really flushable?

-Many "flushable" wipes do not really break down and may cause clogs in your pipes.
+Many "flushable" wipes do not disintegrate easily and may cause clogs in your pipes.

-No. Baby wipes should not be flushed down the toilet since they are not able to dissolve easily and can cause blockages.
+No. Baby wipes should never be flushed into the toilet since they are not able to dissolve easily and could cause blockages.

 Are paper towels suitable to flush?

-No. Paper towels are thicker than toilet paper, and they do not break down with the same ease, resulting in the possibility of clogging your plumbing system.
+No. Paper towels are more dense than toilet paper, and they don’t break down as easily, leading to the possibility of clogging your plumbing system.

-No. Medical treatments can cause a contamination of our waterways, which is why it’s important to dispose of the drugs in a proper manner, by bringing them to a designated place for drop-off.
+No. Medications can contaminate our waterways.
+Therefore, it’s crucial to dispose of the drugs in a proper manner, by bringing the containers to an appropriate location for disposal.

-If you find yourself dealing with the problem of a blocked drain do not hesitate to call our professional plumbing service via Melbourne Blocked Drains Plumbers .
-We offer unblocking blocked drains and drain clearing CCTV drain inspection, and pipe relining services to ensure your home is not impacted by plumbing issues.
-Contact us today to set up an appointment.
+If you find yourself dealing with a blocked drain do not be afraid to contact our professional plumbing solutions for assistance at Melbourne Blocked Drains Plumbers .
+We offer unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining services to make sure your home is free of drainage problems.
+Call us now to make an appointment.

 Additional Information